Dear Bankruptcy Adviser,

 As with everything, there may be exceptions allowing you to still file bankruptcy and protect the trust.
 For example, a "spendthrift" provision may limit creditor claims to trust assets even when the trust is irrevocable or the grantor has died.

-If the trust has multiple beneficiaries, it can become an even stickier matter if you decide to file.
+If the trust has several beneficiaries, it can become an even thornier issue if you decide to file.

 You must know all this information well before filing bankruptcy.
 The assets definitely can be at risk if you file a personal Chapter 7 bankruptcy.

-You should also think about why you want to file bankruptcy.
-Bankruptcy is used as a tool to help those who face financial hardship due to myriad issues.
+You should also consider why you want to file bankruptcy.
+Bankruptcy is used as a way to help those who face financial hardship due to myriad issues.
 With a trust in the picture, it seems like financial hardship might not be at play here.